Shaurya-Sethi/Titanic-LogisticRegression/README.md

 ---

 ## Conclusion
 This project demonstrates the use of logistic regression with LASSO regularization to predict survival on the Titanic.
 By performing thorough EDA, preprocessing, and model evaluation, we achieved a robust model with strong predictive power.
 The insights derived from the data provide valuable information about the factors influencing survival.
-[Link to final summary](#)

 ---

 ## Future Work
 - Experiment with other machine learning algorithms (e.g., Random Forest, Gradient Boosting).
-[Link to additional experiments](#)
 - Perform hyperparameter tuning to further improve model performance.
-[Link to tuning experiments](#)
 - Explore additional feature engineering techniques to enhance predictive power.
-[Link to advanced features](#)

 ---